 (6) Cause exists, within the contemplation of 28 U.S.C. § 157(d), for the withdrawal of the particular proceeding to this District Court (a specification of such alleged cause must be stated).

-(g) In instances where such ruling is not dispositive of the particular proceeding transferred, the proceeding shall go forward to hearing, trial, and judgment as the district judge’s order shall direct.
+(d) Continuation of Proceeding.
+In instances where the ruling is not dispositive of the particular proceeding transferred, the proceeding shall go forward to hearing, trial, and judgment as the district judge's order shall direct.

 * * *